-Remodeling your home adds to your enjoyment, but it can also boost your home’s value over time, too.
-When you refinance, for instance, an appraiser takes renovations into account when estimating your home’s value.
+Still, the right remodeling project can still boost your home’s worth over time.
+If you refinance, for instance, an appraiser takes renovations into account when estimating your home’s value.
 A higher home value means you’ll have more equity and a lower loan-to-value ratio.
 You might even be able to cancel private mortgage insurance payments earlier than anticipated.

 Likewise, when you go to sell your home, buyers are likely to pay more for a clean, well-kept property with modern updates that’s move-in ready .